-VOLUME-POWER: Press this knob to turn the system on and off.
-To increase volume, turn the knob clockwise.
-Turn it counterclockwise to decrease volume.
+POWER: Press this knob to turn the system on and off.

+VOLUME: Turn the knob to increase or to decrease

+volume.

-SCV: Your system has a feature called Speed-Compensated Volume (SCV).
-With SCV, your audio system adjusts automatically to make up for road and wind noise as you drive.
+SCV (Speed-Compensated Volume): With SCV, your audio system adjusts automatically to make up for road and wind noise as you drive.

 Set the volume at the desired level.
 Press this button to select MIN, MED or MAX.
-Each choice allows for more volume compensation at faster vehicle speeds.
-Then, as you drive, SCV automatically increases the volume, as necessary, to overcome noise at any particular speed.
+Each higher choice allows for more volume compensation at faster vehicle speeds.
+Then, as you drive, SCV automatically increases the volume, as necessary, to overcome noise at any speed.
 The volume level should always sound the same to you as you drive.
 If you don't want to use SCV, select OFF.